chshzh/memfault-nrf7002dk/README.md

 ## Acknowledgments

-This project is based on Nordic Semiconductor's Memfault sample and incorporates enhancements for production IoT deployments.
+This project is based on Nordic Semiconductor's Memfault sample and incorporates enhancements for nRF7002DK.